nomadkaraoke/karaoke-prep/README.md

 - Easy Configuration: Control the tool's behavior using command-line arguments.
 - Organized Outputs: Creates structured output directories for easy access to generated tracks and lyrics.
 - Internet First: Completes operations which require internet first, in case user is preparing last-minute before a period of being offline!
+- Flexible Input: provide just a YouTube URL, just an artist and title, or both.
+- Playlist Processing: Capable of processing an entire YouTube playlist, extracting audio and lyrics for each track.

 ## Installation 🛠️